electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/knowledgeexchange/faq/whyhpcchargingslow/_index.md

 ### Reason 3.
 Error on charger

 In some cases, there are issues with the charger.
-If there is more than one free charging location there is always the possibility to try other.
+If there is more than one available charger at the charging location there is always the possibility to try another.

 ## Want to learn more?